ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 ## Summary

-In this tutorial we have looked at why pandas...
+In this tutorial we have covered the various ways in which we can use pandas, matplotlib, and a few other Python libraries to start doing data analysis.

 ### Tutorial outcomes:

-#### 1. You have a feel for how widely used Python is, and why it is popular
+#### 1. Understood what the Pandas library does

-#### 2. You can run a simple test Python program on your computer
+#### 2. Recap the different ways Python can be run

+#### 3. Understood the basic Pandas data structures

+#### 4. Learnt how to acces data from a Pandas DataFrame

+#### 5. Learnt how to filter data in a Pandas DataFrame

-#### 3. You can read in data from a text file using the core Python language
+#### 6. Learnt how to read and sort data from a file

-#### 4. You can use modules and packages to streamline data reading and analysis

-#### 5. You can make simple figures with matplotlib

-#### 6. You have a feel for some of the basic syntax and data structures of Python
+#### 7. Understood the basics of the matplotlib plotting package

+#### 8. Learnt how to bring together other packages to enhance your plots

+#### 9. Learnt how to further customise the appearance of matplotlib plots

+#### 10. Be inspired to experiment further with matplotlib!

 <hr>